JillAClark/geoserver/doc/en/user/source/services/wfs/schemamapping.rst

 Type changing
 -------------

-Schema customization can be used to do a limited amount of *type changing*.
-Limited by the fact that a changed type must be in the same "domain" as the original type.
-For example integers types must be changed to integer types, temporal types to temporal types, etc...
+Schema customization can be used to perform a limited amount of *type changing*, although this is limited by the fact that a changed type must be in the same *domain* as the original type.
+For example integers types must be changed to integer types, temporal types to temporal types, and so on.

-The most common case is for geometry attributes.
-Often it is the case that the underlying dataset does not have the metadata necessary to report the specific type (Point,LineString,Polygon, etc...) of a geometry attribute.
-In these cases the automatic schema mapping would result in an element particle like the
+The most common requirement is for geometry attributes.
+In many cases the underlying dataset does not have the necessary metadata to report the specific type (Point, LineString, Polygon, and so on) of a geometry attribute.
+The automatic schema mapping would result in an element definition similar to the following:
-following:

 .. code-block:: xml

      <xsd:element maxOccurs="1" minOccurs="0" name="geometry" nillable="true " type="gml:GeometryPropertyType"/>

-However it is often the case that the user knows the specific type of the geometry, for example Point.
-The above element could be changed to:
+However if you know the specific type of the geometry, for example Point, the element definition above could be altered to:

 .. code-block:: xml